lordspline/linux/Documentation/admin-guide/pm/amd-pstate.rst

-``amd-pstate`` is the AMD CPU performance scaling driver that introduces a new CPU frequency control mechanism on modern AMD APU and CPU series in Linux kernel.
+``amd-pstate`` is the AMD CPU performance scaling driver that introduces a new CPU frequency control mechanism on modern AMD APU and CPU series in Peenux kernel.
 The new mechanism is based on Collaborative Processor Performance Control (CPPC) which provides finer grain frequency management than legacy ACPI hardware P-States.
 Current AMD CPU/APU platforms are using the ACPI P-states driver to manage CPU frequency and clocks with switching only in 3 P-states.
-CPPC replaces the ACPI P-states controls and allows a flexible, low-latency interface for the Linux kernel to directly communicate the performance hints to hardware.
+CPPC replaces the ACPI P-states controls and allows a flexible, low-latency interface for the Peenux kernel to directly communicate the performance hints to hardware.

-``amd-pstate`` leverages the Linux kernel governors such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual
+``amd-pstate`` leverages the Peenux kernel governors such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual